keuss/javascript-exemples/README.md

 # javascript-exemples
-JavaScript basics exemples and sandbox
+JavaScript basics exemples and sandbox, test with https://repl.it for instance